fpdcc/trail-counter-RPi3-setup/README.md

 Connect Raspberry Pi Camera Rev 1.3
  1.Ribbon cable from camera goes into slot labeled camera on pi.

+Plug in Huawei E303 3G Wireless into USB port

 ### Step 3

+Update sample_config.py, rename to config.py and put in your own ThingSpeak API KEY and CHANNELID.

+### Step 4

 Create systemd service to run on boot

 ```bash
 sudo nano /lib/systemd/system/trail_counter.service
 ```
 Copy and paste into file

 ```
  [Unit]